-Ten new car models began production in the UK in 2016 - nine of them premium brands, making Britain the second biggest producer of premium cars in Europe after Germany and the third biggest car producer.
+With ten new car models beginning production in the UK in 2016 - nine of them premium brands, Britain had become the second largest producer of premium cars in Europe after Germany and the third biggest car producer.
 China, the world's largest car market, remained the West Midlands third biggest trading partner at 14% export share, after the EU at 41% West Midlands' export share, followed by the USA taking 18% of West Midlands' exports as our second largest trading partner.
 One in seven cars registered by UK buyers was made in Britain, up from one in eight three years ago.
+(11)

-The core sector is highly structured and interconnected.
-It is well represented and supported in the region through organisations including the Industry Forum, Drive Midlands and nationwide through the Automotive Council, EEF and SMMT.
+The core sector was highly structured and interconnected.
+It was well represented and supported in the region through organisations including the Industry Forum, Drive Midlands and nationwide through the Automotive Council, EEF and SMMT.

-Innovation was a strong feature of the sector, driven by standardisation, with recent legislation focusing on H&S and reducing carbon and other noxious emissions.
+Innovation was a strong feature of the sector, driven by standardisation, with recent legislation focussing on H&S and reducing carbon and other noxious emissions.
 In addition, moves to greater customisation enabled niche producers to play to their strengths.
 In second half 2017 the UK government announced plans to ban sales of petrol and diesel vehicles by 2040 motivated by demanding CO2 emissions targets requiring 50% cuts from 1990 levels by 2025, and 57% reductions in emissions by 2030.
-The UK market for electric vehicles (EVs) had been expanding rapidly, and whilst remaining a small share of the total market at 1.7% of new car registrations, it had been growing rapidly over the past few years.
+The UK market for electric vehicles (EVs) had been expanding rapidly, and whilst remaining a small share of the total market, a record 4.4% of new cars sold in May 2017 were hybrid or pure electric models.
+More than 100,000 electric cars had been sold in the UK under a grant scheme launched in 2011.
+(12)

-Volvo and Jaguar Land Rover (JLR) announced, second half 2017, their plans to move to all-hybrid and EV production by 2019 and 2020 respectively, with connected autonomous vehicle technologies being developed across the West Midlands for modes as diverse as agriculture, heavy vehicles, people movers, such as PODs, and in automotive more generally.
+Volvo and Jaguar Land Rover (JLR) announced, second half 2017, their plans to move to allhybrid and EV production by 2019 and 2020 respectively, with connected autonomous vehicle technologies being developed across the West Midlands for modes as diverse as agriculture, heavy vehicles, people movers, such as PODs, and in automotive more generally.

 Different EVs - all electric and hybrid energy formats - were continuing to emerge.
-The focus within automotive (and rail to a growing extent) had primarily been on lithium-ion batteries which had fallen in price by 50% since 2012, although other formats were available, and the performance of lead acid batteries had continued to improve.
-These developments and the accompanying requirement to install networked ultrafast electric charging points across the country had highlighted the growing links between transport, urban environments and residences, as it was anticipated most places would require ease of access to charging points in the near future.
+The focus within automotive (and rail to a growing extent) had primarily been on lithium-ion batteries which had fallen in price by 50% since 2012, although other formats were available, and the performance of lead acid batteries continued to improve.
+These and developments such as 'vehicle to grid' were accelerating the accompanying requirement to install networked ultrafast electric charging points across the country and highlighting the growing links between transport, urban environments and residences, as it was anticipated most places would require ease of access to charging points in the near future.
 This would open up opportunities for greater local energy generation, use and distribution with new business models for energy storage, aggregation and smart apps facilitating remote control and usage.

-As a result of sustained government and private investment, the UK network of EV charging points had increased from a few hundred in 2011 to more than 4,300 charging locations, 6,700 charging devices and 12,500 connectors by May 2017.
-So far within automotive only one company, Nissan, was providing a 'charge and discharge' battery, known as xStorage, offering second hand batteries to the housing market via a joint venture with Eaton, drawing on a Lithium Manganese format.
-The concept was based on battery lifespan as batteries - whilst used in the Nissan LEAF car as their primary use for around eight to twelve years - still maintained more than 70% of their initial capacity following this, giving them potential for grid-connected and off-grid energy storage.
+As a result of sustained government and private investment, the UK network of EV charging points had increased from a few hundred in 2011 to more than 4,300 charging locations, 6,700 charging devices and 12,500 connectors by May 2017.(13) To-date within automotive only one company, Nissan, was providing a 'charge and discharge' battery, known as xStorage, offering second hand batteries to the housing market via a joint venture with Eaton, drawing on a Lithium Manganese format.(14) The concept was based on battery lifespan as batteries, whilst used in the Nissan LEAF car as their primary use for around eight to twelve years, still maintained more than 70% of their initial capacity following this, giving them potential for grid-connected and off-grid energy storage.